Section 3. Programming Policies

 The individuals and the sponsoring organization using a University facility are responsible for leaving it in a neat and orderly state.
 If any part of the facility is rearranged for the event, it is the group's responsibility to return the facility to its normal arrangement at the end of the event, except where a request has been filed for a special layout on the Program Authorization Worksheet and approved by SPO.

 Boston College students interested in establishing a club while at the University are encouraged to do so provided the club and its purpose promote the personal development of students and are consistent with the values and principles espoused by Boston College as a Jesuit and Catholic University.
-The registration process for new clubs is facilitated by an assistant dean for student programs.
+The registration process for new undergraduate student organizations is available on www.bc.edu/mybc.

 SPO encourages responsible student programs of all kinds that are in keeping with the goals and traditions of Boston College.
 As a private institution of higher education informed by the high ideals of Jesuit education, Boston College reserves the right to refuse to register clubs that are not compatible with its educational goals or institutional tradition.